rukhsarrkhan/takehome2/README.md

 ## Requirements
 - This app should make use of [Material UI](https://mui.com/material-ui/getting-started/) for design and components.
 - Your code should be written in Javascript.
-- Use Redux to store answers.
+- Use Redux to state management.

 ## Submission
 - Fork this github repository and check in your code.
 - Create a new branch with your name and start working on the assignment.
 - Once you are done, push your changes to your forked repository and share the link with us.
 - Please include a screen recording of navigating between screens in your README file.